vicky1997/mcdust/docs/source/dustcoagulation.rst

 Adaptive Grid
 +++++++++++++
-Collisions happen between particles that are close proximity within each other and in order to resolve the physics properly in both high density and low density regions, we use an adaptive grid method to bin the partciles.
+Collisions happen between particles that are in close proximity to each other and, in order to resolve the physics properly in both high density and low density regions, we use an adaptive grid method to bin the particles.
 The method works in such a way that each cell has the same number of particles which can be set by the parameter :code:`number_of_particles_per_cell` in the :code:`setup.par` file.

-We show a schematic reprentation of the adaptive grid method below,
+We show a schematic reprentation of the adaptive grid method below:

 .. image:: images/adaptivegrid.png